Digital-Contraptions-Imaginarium/oa-runner/README.md

 - *relevantOaAddresses*: an array of all Open Addresses addresses that belong to that postcode, in their native OA JSON format.

-- *inferredAddresses*: an array of all addresses inferred for that postcode, in the OA JSON format but for the elements that could not be determined (e.g. obviously the URI associated by OA to addresses).
+- *inferredAddresses*: an array of all addresses inferred for that postcode, in the OA JSON format but for the elements that could not be defined (e.g., obviously, the URI associated by OA to the addresses).

-When specifying a course, the investigation options are ordered by proximity to the middle of that course.
-The underlying idea is that the volunteer's mission is to get to and back from the address to be surveyed :-)

 The proposed postcodes are those whose centroid is within 50 yards (can be changed using the *--deviation* command line parameter) from the target distance / running course.
 In theory, this means that surveying the addresses won't take the volunteer too far from her planned distance or course.
 When specifying a course, not all points in the course are evaluated, but one every ~220 yards (the *--sample* parameter).